 COVID-19 can cause serious disease and affect the health of the heart and blood vessels.
 If you have not already been vaccinated, speak to your doctor or nurse about getting a vaccine to reduce your risk of getting COVID-19.

 Influenza (the flu) greatly increases inflammation.
 If you have CVD and get the flu, you are at heightened risk for a heart attack.
 Speak with your doctor about getting a flu shot every fall.

 Can nutritional supplements help prevent CVD?

-Some people, under the supervision and advice of their doctor and/or nutritionist or naturopath, use certain supplements in addition to the other steps we’ve outlined (lifestyle changes, medicines prescribed by their physician).
+Some people, under the supervision and advice of their doctor, dietician and/or naturopath, use certain supplements in addition to lifestyle changes or prescription medicines.

 Always let your doctor, nurse and pharmacist know what medicines (both prescription and over the counter), herbs and supplements you are taking.
 This is because some natural health products can weaken the effects of your medications, make pre-existing medication side effects worse or cause their own side effects.

 Some supplements that are under study for a possible role in the prevention of CVD include: